newt0/defaimint/pitch/script_short_v2.md

 ## 💡 SOLUTION: DeFAI Mint — Your Belief, Your Agent

-We define DeFAI as _"Vibe Trading"_ —
-a radical simplification of crypto investing into one action: minting an NFT.
+We define DeFAI as _"Vibe Trading"_ — a radical simplification of crypto investing, reduced to a single action: minting an NFT.

+You don’t choose tokens.
+You don’t configure strategies.
-Just mint — and your NFT becomes an AI agent.
+You just mint — and your NFT becomes your AI agent.

 It holds its own wallet.
-It trades on your behalf.
-It thinks for itself.
+It signs transactions.
+It invests autonomously, across chains.

+No dashboards.
-No DeFi interfaces.
+No approvals.
-No setups.
+No friction.

-Just belief-driven automation.
+This is belief-driven automation — not DeFi as we know it, but DeFi as it should be.

 ## HOW IT WORKS: Trade What You Believe